-Amino acids are the building blocks of protein.
-There are a total of twenty amino acids that comprise muscle protein.
-Nine of the twenty are considered essential amino acids (EAAS) and three of those nine, leucine, isoleucine, and valine are the branched-chain amino acids (BCAAS), which are responsible for enhancing muscle growth and reducing muscle mass breakdown to improve recovery.
+In its simplest form, protein is comprised of amino acids.
+Often referred to as the building blocks of protein, all twenty amino acids are found in and create a complete protein.
+Nine of the twenty are considered essential amino acids (EAAS) and three of those nine, leucine, isoleucine, and valine are known as the branched-chain amino acids (BCAAS); responsible for enhancing muscle growth and reducing muscle mass breakdown to improve recovery.
 But if protein is made of amino acids, should you still be supplementing with BCAAs, protein, or both?
 Keep reading to find out.

 What Is Protein?